Oli-Flemmer/react-native-code-challenge/CodeChallenge.md

 ## 4. What We're Looking For
   * Typing: We love typescript and encourage you to type everything
   * Testing: We also love unit tests and encourage you to write tests for all scenarios
-  * Clean code: Everyone loves clean code 🤓
+  * Clean code: Everyone loves clean code and we encourage you to refactor any of the existing code that you think could be improved.
+But don't worry about refactoring anything in `src/components`

 ## 5. Using the delivery.com API